How to raise money for multifamily property investing is usually the biggest concern for investors who are looking to level up to multifamily.

 Friends and Family

 Approaching friends and family may seem like a last resort as it’s no great revelation to say that many relationships have been put under a lot of strain due to business dealings.

 The way to ensure that the relationship stays healthy and positive is to make sure that communication is clear and that everything is down in writing.

 This may not necessarily be simply a question of trust but it is also an essential step because it prevents misunderstandings.

-Make sure that all agreements even with family and friends are written up and signed in the proper manner thus protecting all parties and guarding against any potential ill feeling down the road.
+Make sure that all agreements even with family and friends are written up and signed properly thus protecting all parties and guarding against any potential ill-feeling down the road.

 In 2017, the real estate crowdfunding community raised and placed an estimated $5.5 billion in debt and equity capital in real estate.